Davidson-Moura/Estagio_18-12-21/README.md

 ### Como Funciona as requisições:

-- Todas as requisições são do tipo post.

 - Todas as requisições precisam do QueryParams token='estagio' no post.

 ## Todas as funcionalidades desta Api: